Andreapan131/Artea-AB-Test-Causal-Targeting-Analysis/README.md

 ### What Artea should actually do

-- **Don't blanket discount.** The A/B test makes it clear: a universal 20% coupon increases purchases but loses revenue.
-Selective targeting is non-negotiable.
+- **Don't blanket discount.** The EDA analysis shows that a universal 20% coupon increases purchases but loses revenue, indicating it is necessary to do selective targeting.
-- **Use behavioral signals, not who the customer is.** Shopping cart activity, recent purchase count, and acquisition channel are all you need to know.
+- **Use behavioral signals** Shopping cart activity, recent purchase count, and acquisition channel are all you need to know.
 - **Skip the demographic data purchase.** The vendor's data doesn't improve targeting accuracy, and using it opens up disparate impact risk that isn't worth the cost.
 - **Keep experimenting.** This rule comes from one experiment.
 Customer behavior shifts, channels evolve, and uplift estimates decay.
 Treat the targeting rule as something to re-test, not set-and-forget.